Introduction to Multi-Armed Bandits: Optimal algorithms and regret bounds (no proofs)

+\citet{Singla-colt20} consider a more general version of the stopping rule: the algorithm stops at time $t$ if $\| (C_{t,1} \LDOTS C_{t,d} \|_p > B$, where $p\geq 1$ and $C_{t,i}$ is the total consumption of resource $i$ at time $t$.
+The case $p=\infty$ corresponds to \BwK.
+They obtain the same competitive ratio, $O\rbr{ \log(d)\, \log (T)}$, using a version of \LagrangeBwK with a different ``dual" algorithm and a different analysis.

+\xhdr{Problem variants with sublinear regret.} Several results achieve sublinear regret, \ie a regret bound that is sublinear in $T$, via various simplifications.

-\xhdr{Bandits with one knapsack.} \citet{rangi2018unifying} consider the special case when there is only one constrained resource, including time.
-They attain sublinear regret, \ie a regret bound that is sublinear in $T$.
+\citet{rangi2018unifying} consider the special case when there is only one constrained resource, including time.
 They assume a known lower bound $c_{\min}>0$ on realized per-round consumption of each resource, and their regret bound scales as $1/c_{\min}$.
 They also achieve $\text{polylog}(T)$ instance-dependent regret for the stochastic version using the same algorithm (matching results from prior work on the stochastic version).